How We Help

 For Physical Disabilities

-Students with physical disabilities should provide documentation to the dean of academic services (or graduate program director) and the director of health and counseling services.
+Students with physical disabilities should provide documentation to the dean of academic success (or graduate program director) and the director of health and counseling services.

 The documentation must come from a qualified health professional and must include a list of recommended accommodations.
 After a brief student consultation, the dean or program director will write a letter to the student’s instructors informing them of the accommodations.